gzhaha/myBase-Plugins/plugins/README.md

 **Usage:**
 1. Closed the software
-2. Copy the plugin .js file to \plugins folder.
+2. Copy the plugin .js file to .\plugins sub folder.
 3. Run the software again.
 4. Based on the setting of the plugins, you can find the new functions from different menus.
 5. More details can be found in myBase website: [http://www.wjjsoft.com/mybase_jsapi.html#install](http://www.wjjsoft.com/mybase_jsapi.html#install)